zetaum/phyton-challenge/README.md

 Python Homework - Py Me Up, Charlie

 This is the HW assignment for programming with Python.
-In this homework assignment I use the concepts I have learned in clas to complete the two Python Challenges, PyBank and PyPoll.
+In this homework assignment I use the concepts I have learned in class to complete the two Python Challenges.

 Both of these challenges encompasses a real-world situation.